 The reason for its popularity is its cheap price, which is only a fraction of what a real diamond costs.
 However, cubic zirconia is not among the hardest diamond imitations.
 It has an 8-8.5 rating out of 10 on the Mohs scale.

 Compared with moissanites and white sapphires, cubic zirconia tends to scratch more easily.
-When it has too many scratches on the surface, it looses its original brilliance.
+When it has too many scratches on the surface, it loses its original brilliance.